The Dungeon of Black Company: Manga

 It is written and illustrated by Yōhei Yasumura.
-It has been serialized in Mag Garden's Mag Comi website since December 2016 and has been collected in nine tankōbon volumes.
+It has been serialized in Mag Garden's Mag Comi website since December 2016 and has been collected in 13 tankōbon volumes.
 The manga is licensed in North America by Seven Seas Entertainment.
 It was announced that the manga would enter its climax on June 5, 2020.

 Anime

 An anime television series adaptation produced by Silver Link was announced, and aired from July 9 to September 24, 2021 on Tokyo MX, TV Aichi, ABC, AT-X, and BS-NTV.
-The series is directed by Mirai Minato, with scripts overseen by Deko Akao, and characters designed by Yuki Sawairi.
+The series is directed by Mirai Minato, with scripts overseen by Deko Akao and characters designed by Yuki Sawairi.
 Taku Inoue is composing the series' music.
-The opening theme song "Shimi" (Stain) is performed by Howl Be Quiet, while the ending theme song "World is Mine" is performed by Humbreaders.
+The opening theme "Shimi" (Stain) is performed by Howl Be Quiet, while the ending theme "World is Mine" is performed by Humbreaders.
 Funimation licensed the series.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.